 The Marpi Landfill typically operates Monday through Saturday from 7:30 a.m. to 4:30 p.m.
-It closes during severe weather-related emergencies, and after it reopens the operational hours can change from 6 a.m. to 6 p.m. as needed.
-During or after high rainfall conditions, the operating hours may also change from 6 a.m. to 6 p.m., and pumps are used to control leachate and stormwater levels during these extended hours.
-Pumps are not used outside of these hours because the generator is turned off when the landfill is unoccupied.
+It closes during severe-weather-related emergencies, and after it reopens, the operational hours can change from 6 a.m. to 6 p.m. as needed.
+During or after high rainfall conditions, the operating hours may also change from 6 a.m. to 6 p.m.
+Pumps are used to control leachate and stormwater levels when the landfill is open.
+Pumps are not used outside these hours because the generator is turned off when the landfill is unoccupied.

-The landfill consists of an office building, scale house, maintenance building, generator house, and several landfill cells (Figure 1).
+The landfill consists of an office building, a scale house, a maintenance building, a generator house, and several landfill cells (Figure 1).
 Cell 1 is the existing operational area, which is nearly full.
 Cell 2 is currently under rehabilitation, and Cell 3 is the future operational area, the design of which has been completed.
 This feasibility analysis included landfill operations up to the useful lives of Cell 2 and Cell 3.
-Cell 1 is expected to have a useful life of 2 to 3 years remaining; Cell 2 is presently under construction and is anticipated to start receiving solid waste next year.
-Based on current waste loads, population growth trends, and CNMI economic activity, it is estimated that Cell 2 would have a service life of about 11 years.
-Cell 3 has not been constructed and is designed to have a service life of about 10 years.
-The operations of Cell 2 and Cell 3 will involve some variability in loads but this is not expected to affect the findings of this study since only one cell is planned to be used at any one time.
+Cell 1 will receive waste intermittently until 2026-2027 in tandem with the ongoing Cell 2 operations.
+Cell 2 started operations in January of 2024.
+Cell 3 has not been constructed but is designed to have a service life of about 10 years.

-Figure 1 .
-Marpi Landfill Cell Layout; Structures are all West of Cell 1
+Figure 1.
+Marpi Landfill cell layout; all structures are west of Cell 1.

 From 2002 to 2014, a DPW-owned 200 kW diesel generator powered Marpi.
-In 2014, this generator became unserviceable, and DPW rented a 175 kW diesel generator to provide power while awaiting the procurement of a 125 kW diesel backup generator.
-The 175 kW rental was used until DPW procured the 125 kW backup generator in 2015.
-DPW intended to use this backup generator to provide power to the landfill until DPW repaired the 200 kW generator.
+In 2014, this generator became unserviceable, and the DPW rented a 175 kW diesel generator to provide power while awaiting the procurement of a 125 kW diesel backup generator.
+The 175 kW rental was used until the DPW procured the 125 kW backup generator in 2015.
+The DPW intended to use this backup generator to provide power to the landfill until the DPW repaired the 200 kW generator.
+However, the backup generator frequently broke down between 2015 and 2017 because of overuse and operation above its rated capacity.